 It exists at the same level as awareness of self, and it is, itself, an awareness.

-Each curator votes for each nominee in an anonymous fashion.
+Each curator anonymously votes for each nominee.

 The Trans 100 will be released each year on the International Trans Day of Visibility, which is held each year on March 31st.
-We encourage the development of local celebrations in cities and towns across the country and world to join us for the release Event, which will be broadcast via the internet, and will open with the release of the Trans 100 publication.
+We encourage the development of local celebrations in cities and towns across the country and world to join us for the release event, which will be broadcast via the Internet, and will open with the release of the Trans 100 publication.

 The publication will be made available simultaneously on multiple websites for access by the general public.
-Embargoes on release will be in place.

 Following the release, it begins again.